 No matter how you feel about this year’s Presidential nominees, the fact that we have the right to vote sets us apart from many other nations.
 And as much as we seem to enjoy complaining about the tactics and off-putting behaviors of the candidates, at least we get to choose our flavor of imperfection.
-(It still boggles my mind sometimes that we expect or hope for a perfect candidate who has zero flaws or skeletons.
+(It still boggles my mind sometimes that we expect or hope for a perfect candidate who has zero flaws or skeletons lying around.
 Where did we ever get a crazy idea like that?)

 We vote every single day.